systemd/systemd/doc-migration/source/systemd.rst

 ``default.target``.
 This may be used to temporarily boot into a different boot unit, for example ``rescue.target`` or ``emergency.service``.
 See :ref:`systemd.special(7)` for details about these units.
-The option prefixed with ``rd.`` is honored only in the initrd, while the one that is not prefixed only in the main system.
+The option prefixed with "rd." is honored only in the initrd, while the one that is not prefixed only in the main system.

 ``systemd.dump_core``